-Aberystwyth Town FC appointed McArdle Sport Tec to install a 3G surface to their pitch.
+Aberystwyth Town FC appointed McArdle Sport Tec to install a 3G surface on their pitch.
 The installation included TigerTurf’s innovative Ecocept base.

-5. Had to tie in to existing stadium features included removing the existing pitch surface and installing the specialist base system, installing kerbing the synthetic turf and specialist sports fencing.
+- Had to tie in to existing stadium features – including removing the existing pitch surface and installing the specialist base system, installing kerbing, the synthetic turf and specialist sports fencing

-To see more about our 3G football pitch construction see our ‘how we do it page’.
+To find out more about our 3G football pitch construction services, see our ‘how we do it page’.

 The work was completed in time for Aberystwyth Town’s match against Bala Town on 11th October 2016.
-McArdle’s were also on-site at Bala Town FC constructing a 3G pitch at their home home ground Meas Tegid.
+McArdle were also on-site at Bala Town FC constructing a 3G pitch at their home home ground, Meas Tegid.